 “This will be the next generation of intelligence to be met in daily experience, sooner rather than later,” says Prof Björn Schuller, a computer scientist at Imperial College London.

-Although sophisticated Chatbots can be very responsive, they are still limited to what they can do.
-In fact, it can’t give more answers beyond what it’s taught to say—come on, it’s programming.
+Although sophisticated chatbots can be very responsive, they are still limited themselves.
+In fact, most can’t even give answers beyond what it’s been taught to say.

-So, is live chat winning the customer service game over Chatbots?
+So, is live chat beating chatbots in the customer service game?

 1).
 Chatbots operate without human supervision

-One of the biggest benefits of Chatbots is the ability to chat for several hours without needing human help.
+One of the biggest benefits of chatbots is the ability to operate without human help.

-Yes, an instructed Chatbot can consistently chat for several hours without help from a human —thus, it helps you to save time, money, and energy.
+That’s right, a chatbot can carry on chatting for several hours without any help from a human — saving you time, money, and energy.

-For example, Acquire.io allows businesses to use their Chatbot feature on their websites to drive customer engagement — without the need for human intervention.
+For example, Acquire enables businesses to use chatbots on their websites to drive customer engagement — without the need for human intervention.

-And this is so vital because the time you would have spent on the PC answering questions, you can now use the same time to take care of other task and allow the bot to take care of your customer.
+The time you would have spent answering questions at the computer, you can now spend taking care of other tasks, setting up the bot to take care of your customers instead.

-More so, you could get sick and tired of answering the same question multiple times.
-Interestingly, bots can handle that with ease and never complain.
+You might get sick and tired of answering the same question over and over again.
+Chatbots don’t mind.
+They handle it with ease and never complain.

-Remember that satisfied customers will tell 9 people while dissatisfied customers will tell about their bad experiences to 22 people.
+Remember that satisfied customers tell 9 people about their experience, whereas dissatisfied customers tell 22 people.

 3).
 Response time

-It’s hard to guarantee the same for live chats.
-A live chat agent could be attending to other customers and will most likely place you on hold.
+You can’t say the same for live chats.
+An agent could be attending other customers, only to leave you on hold.

-The response time will be delayed and will be determined by how many customers are in a queue, and the time the customer representative spends attending to each customer.
-Chatbots wins again.
+The response time is determined by how many customers are in the queue, and the time it takes to attend to each customer.

-According to Gartner, Chatbots will power 85% of all customer service interactions by the year 2020.
+Chatbots win again.
+According to Gartner, chatbots will power 85% of all customer service interactions by the year 2020.
 The average person will have more conversations with bots than with their spouse.
-It’s funny, though it may get true.
+Sounds unbelievable, but it looks like it will become a reality.

-Live chats are usually complex with two interfaces: one for the visitor, a chat box and the other for the admin — usually, cluttered with a lot of useful information and settings.
-If you ever have worked with live chat software, you will be familiar with this.
+Live chats often appear complex, with two interfaces: one chat window for the visitor, and another for the admin — usually cluttered with information.
+If you’ve ever worked with live chat software, you’ll be familiar with this.

-To use the software, you might need to invest some money and time to train your team members on how to use the software effectively.
+To get the most out of the software, you need to invest time and money into training your team members to use it effectively.

-However, with Chatbots, it’s a different ball game entirely.
-There’s basically one unified interface where customers chat with your bot and the bot responds.
-Do you have control over your bot to make it smarter?
+With chatbots, it’s a completely different ball game.
+There’s a unified interface where customers chat with your bot and you’ve got the power to make your chatbot smarter, training it from the very same interface.

-Do you know a customer service agent that can stay with a live chat software 24/7?
-Well, that is not humanly possible.
-This is another important feature of a Chatbot that beats live chat.
+Do you know a customer service agent that can stay on live chat 24/7?

-A Chatbot can stay online for as long as possible— 24/7, 365 days a year.
-Customers from around the world at any time can have a conversation with your bot and get instant responses.
-This feature makes Chatbots the best live chat tool so far.
+A chatbot can stay online for as long as needed — 24/7, 365 days a year.
+No matter where they are in the world, customers can have a conversation with your bot and receive instant responses.

-Truth is if your business is not available 24/7, you’re going to lose customers because customers expect you to be available always whenever they need support.
+Truth is, if your business isn’t available 24/7, you’re going to lose customers, because they expect you to be there whenever they need support.